-Job application can be of two types: Solicited application and un-solicited application.
+The job application can be of two types: Solicited application and un-solicited application.
 These are described below:

-- Un-solicited application: Un-solicited job application is written for unannounced vacancies.
+Un-solicited job application is written for unannounced vacancies.
 It is also known as prospecting application.
 In this situation, the job seeker assumes that any job vacancy may be created in the organization in near future.
 Quible and others defined, “When one sends a letter not knowing whether an opening exists in a company, the letter is called an unsolicited application.

 This type of job application helps the job seeker to tap into the hidden job market.
 In some case, the companies create positions to hire a well-qualified person who is on the market.
-Therefore, in an unsolicited application, the applicant tries to create employer’s attention and interest.
+Therefore, in an unsolicited application, the applicant tries to create an employer’s attention and interest.